 The most common type is follicular cyst that occurs due to the growth of a follicle.
 Follicular cysts form when follicle becomes larger than its actual size during menstrual cycle and does not open for producing the egg.
 Another type of ovarian cyst is a corpus luteum cyst.
 The corpus luteum is an area of tissue inside the ovary that takes place when an egg has been released from a follicle.
 If pregnancy does not take place, the corpus luteum breaks down and then disappears.
 This cyst is usually found on one side and has no symptoms however, it resolves unexpectedly.

-Endometriosis or "endo" is a common health problem for woman.
-It occurs when the tissue grows outside of the uterus and other body parts where it does not belong.It is usuallyfound in:
+Endometriosis is a common health problem for woman.
+It occurs when the tissue grows outside of the uterus and other body parts where it does not belong.It is usually found in:

 Other areas for growth include the cervix, bowel, bladder, rectum, vagina or vulva.
-You may consult with the best gynaecologist in London to know more about common gynae problems.
+You may consult with our gynaecologist in London to know more about common gynae problems.

 The cause of endometriosis is actually unknown.
 The endometrial tissue is deposited in different locations by backing up of menstrual flow into the Fallopian tube and abdominal and pelvic cavity at the time of menstruation known as retrograde menstruation.
 The cause of retrograde menstruation is not known however, it cannot be the only cause for endometriosis.
 Another possibility is the areas lining pelvic organs that may grow into other tissue forms such as endometrial cells.

 The earlier these gynaecological problems can be treated, the better it will be for the health of woman.
-You may talk to the London private doctor and get necessary treatment done at the earliest possible time.
+You may visit your nearest gynaecology clinic to get necessary treatment at the earliest possible time.